-- Administering agency: HUD's Office of Public and Indian Housing - Year started: 1986 for public housing tenant participation, 1998 for Resident Advisory Boards - Population targeted: Residents of public housing - See also: Public Housing, Public Housing Agency Plan, and Rental Assistance Demonstration sections of this guide.
+Administering agency: HUD's Office of Public and Indian Housing (PIH)

+Year started: 1986 for public housing tenant participation, 1998 for Resident Advisory Boards

+Population targeted: Residents of public housing

+See also: For related information, refer to the Public Housing, Public Housing Agency Plan, and Rental Assistance Demonstration sections of this guide.

-There are a number of HUD policies that help support the participation of all public housing residents in public housing agency (PHA) decision making.
+There are many HUD policies that help support the participation of all public housing residents in public housing agency (PHA) decision making.